NursingTracy Buller, Associate Professor of Nursing

 Joyce Hoffman, Associate Professor of Nursing

-Vicky Kirkton, Associate Professor, Director of RN to BSN Program
+Vicky Kirkton, Associate Professor of Nursing, Director of RN to BSN Program

 Mark Moyer, Associate Professor of Nursing

-Ruth Stoltzfus, Professor of Nursing; Director of the Family Nurse Practitioner Program
+Ruth Stoltzfus, Professor of Nursing; Director of Graduate Program in Nursing

 Sherry Wenger, Associate Professor of Nursing

 Gail Weybright, Associate Professor of Nursing

 Laura Wheeler, Associate Professor of Graduate Nursing

 The Nursing department offers a bachelor of science degree in nursing and also a master's degree described in a separate Graduate Programs catalog.
 The department is committed to excellence in nursing education and practice with an emphasis in liberal arts and the discipline of nursing.
 The nursing program provides opportunities for the student to gain knowledge and develop values for personal and professional growth and to prepare the student for entry into professional nursing practice as a generalist in settings where health care is provided.
 The study of the practice of nursing is based on nursing and related theories, scientific principles, intercultural perspectives and Christian ethics.
 The program prepares graduates with a foundation for continuous intellectual inquiry, graduate study and/or eventual specialization in nursing.

 Visit the Nursing department web page at www.goshen.edu/nursing/.